 After each loop the roll direction is changed.
 The MA exits the manoeuvre at same altitude as the entry, but in opposite direction.
-During each loop, the MA must perform at least two rolls.
+During each loop, the MA must perform at least 2 rolls with constant roll rate.

-B.2 Double O One
+B.2 Double O One Twins

 MA enters in forward upright flight parallel to the flight line.
 Model performs 1⁄4 of a loop.
 After the 1⁄4 loop the boom is vertical, and model is on centre line.
 MA then performs one complete outside loop.
 During the first half of the loop, the model performs half pirouette, and during the second half of the loop, the model performs another half pirouette in opposite direction.
 MA is now back to same point on the centreline and with same orientation as when the complete loop started.
 Model now performs a complete inside loop, with pirouettes similar to the first complete loop.
-After second complete loop, MA continues vertical upwards, makes a slow half roll symmetrical to the stall point, and exits in backward inverted flight to the same side and height as the entry came from.
+After second complete loop, MA performs 1⁄4 roll, and it then repeats the above sequence with the 2 loops on the centreline.
+After 4th loop, MA makes 1⁄4 roll and exits via 1⁄4 loop in backward flight to the same side and height as the entry came from.
+All loops must have same size and pirouettes same constant rate.